llVladimirll/image-captioning/README.md

 - [ ] Drag-and-drop UI
 - [ ] Multi-caption support
 - [ ] Deploy with Docker or on platforms like Heroku/Vercel
-- [ ] Use BLIP or newer vision-language models
+- [ ] Switch to BLIP-2 or other state-of-the-art vision-language models

 ---